 Microsoft Office 365 Email Integration with Enate via Graph API model

-You can sync Enate to Microsoft Office 365 email boxes and pull emails into Enate without needing to use POP3 or IMAP protocols via Graph API Integration.
+You can now sync Enate to Microsoft Office 365 email boxes to both receive AND send emails into/from Enate.
 Read below to find out how to go about this.

 To configure integration between Enate and Office 365, each unique Enate instance must be registered with the Microsoft Identity Platform in the Azure AD of the Office 365 tenant to which you need to establish connectivity.